 Dry mouth can be a result of nerve damage to the head and neck area from an injury or surgery.

-Conditions that lead to dehydration, such as fever, excessive sweating, vomiting, diarrhea, blood loss, and burns can cause dry mouth.
+Conditions that lead to dehydration, such as fever, excessive sweating, vomiting, diarrhoea, blood loss, and burns can also cause it.

-Smoking or chewing tobacco substitutes, vaping can affect how much saliva you make and aggravate dry mouth.
-Also Breathing with your mouth open a lot can also contribute to the problem especially if there are nasal blockages and difficulty breathing through your nose.
+Smoking or chewing tobacco substitutes, and vaping can affect how much saliva you make and aggravate dry mouth.
+Also breathing with your mouth open a lot can also contribute to the problem especially if there are nasal blockages and difficulty breathing through your nose.

 Surgical removal of the salivary glands

 - Swallowing issues